krmeljalen/russian-floodbot/README.md

 # russian-floodbot
-This is source code of a russian flooding bot, that is being used to DDOS russian websites and anyone can participate.
-This is not my piece of code, but I decided to share it.
+This is source code of a flooding bot, that is being used to DDOS russian websites and anyone can participate.

+Note:
+!!!
+This is not my piece of code, but I decided to share it. !!!